raceconditionrunning/raceconditionrunning.github.io/README.md

 Here are the concrete steps for making and adding routes to the repo:

+1. Make a new route via [OnTheGoMap](https://onthegomap.com).
+  Please be careful when making them,
+      pay attention,
-1. Make a new route on https://onthegomap.com.
-Please be careful when making them, pay attention, think carefully whether the route is actually runnable and safe.
-Refer to google maps street view for help.
+      think carefully whether the route is actually runnable and safe.
+   For example,
+       if a route involves running alongside traffic (i.e., on the shoulder of a road) for long stretches, it is likely not very safe.
+   Use Street View on [Google Maps](https://www.google.com/maps/) to help scope out a run.

 2. Go to the hamburger menu at the top right corner of https://onthegomap.com and "Export as GPX".
 Save the "shortened link" of the route for later use in Step 4 for `rcr:map`).